FunnelKit

 Adopt secure file naming conventions to prevent unauthorized access and reduce predictability.

-In addition, scan all the uploaded files for malware or viruses using automated solutions or third-party services to mitigate any potential threats.
+Additionally, scan all uploaded files for malware or viruses using automated solutions or third-party services to mitigate potential threats.

 7. Automate file handling

-If the uploaded files need any approval or processing, you can automate notifications to inform your team when a new file gets uploaded.
+If the uploaded files require approval or processing, you can automate notifications to inform your team when a new file is uploaded.

 Let’s quickly look at some commonly asked questions and their answers from our experts.